microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

 ---

-# Inference with C# BERT NLP and ONNX Runtime
+# Inference with C# BERT NLP Deep Learning and ONNX Runtime
 {: .no_toc }

 In this tutorial we will learn how to do inferencing for the popular BERT Natural Language Processing model in C#.